-Global Animal Partnership • Steps 4, 5, 5+ only

-This is a rating program, not a certification program with a single set of standards.
+Global Animal Partnership • Steps 4, 5, 5+ only This is a rating program, not a certification program with a single set of standards.
 Producers are rated on a six-tier scale, from Step 1 to Step 5+.
-Feedlots are prohibited and access to or continuous outdoor living on pasture is required for all animals at Step 4 and higher.
-All physical alterations are prohibited at either Step 4 or 5, depending on the species.
+Feedlots are prohibited and access to pasture is required for all animals at Step 4 and higher.
+All physical alterations are prohibited at Step 5.
 Standards include the treatment of animals during transport and at slaughter.
 All of a producer/processor's farm locations (rather than merely a representative sample) are routinely audited and compliance with all standards is required.